Azure/azure-quickstart-templates/create-hpc-vmss-linux/README.md

 ## SKU Availability and Locations

 Please note that these are specialized SKU types and are not available in all locations.
 Please refer to [Virtual Machine Availability by Regions](https://azure.microsoft.com/global-infrastructure/services/?products=virtual-machines) to decide on the target location for your deployment.

+Before deployment, make sure you have sufficient vCPU quota for the selected SKU in the target location.
+Please refer to [Quota Increase Requests](https://docs.microsoft.com/azure/azure-supportability/resource-manager-core-quotas-request) for more details on quota requests.